readchina/readchina.github.io/_posts/2023-05-10-young-scientists.md

 title: Lena Henningsen Profiled in a New Children's Book about Research and Science
 ---

-As a member of [Die Junge Akademie](https://www.diejungeakademie.de/en), a network of young reseaerchers in Germany, Lena Henningsen has been profiled in a [new book for children](https://www.hanser-literaturverlage.de/buch/young-scientists/978-3-446-27579-9/)!.
+As a former member of the [German Young Academy / Die Junge Akademie](https://www.diejungeakademie.de/en), a network of young reseaerchers in Germany, Lena Henningsen has been profiled in a [new book for children](https://www.hanser-literaturverlage.de/buch/young-scientists/978-3-446-27579-9/)!.
 Titled "Young Scientists.
 30 Forschende & Ihre Wege in die Wissenschaft" (Young Scientists: 30 Researchers and Their Paths Toward Science), the book collects the life stories of a wide range of researchers and scientists all working on fascinating new topics.

 <span class="image right"><img src="{% link assets/images/YoungScientists_Cover.jpg %}" alt="" /></span>
 <span class="image left"><img src="{% link assets/images/YoungScientists_Henningsen.jpg %}" alt="" /></span>